Utilize Data to Drive Cardiovascular Service Line Growth

-- Email an invite to all patients in a PCP practice who are over 50 to promote a complimentary vascular screening offer to all patients who met specific criteria that placed them at high risk.
+- Email an invite to all patients in a PCP practice who are over 50.
+This should promote a complimentary vascular screening offer to all patients who met specific criteria that placed them at high risk.
 These screenings were done in conjunction with the PAs from an affiliated cardiovascular practice.
-In addition to generating a couple of vascular bases, the event was also used to promote and extend the cardiovascular clinic’s brand to potential prospects.
+In addition to generating a couple of vascular bases, the event was also used to promote & extend the cardiovascular clinic’s brand to potential prospects.

 Transitioning to sources of external data, there are a lot of different ways to study what is occurring in the market.
-Until there is a single payer system or EHR in place, no one source can give a complete outlook, but this is where something can be better than nothing.
+Until there is a single payer system or EHR in place, no 1 source can give a complete outlook.
+This is where something can be better than nothing.
 Internal data only allows you to see what’s occurring within the walls of your system.
 External data allows organizations to peek what’s happening in other systems and compare trends to our own.
 When it comes to accessing state, CMS or claims data, these are the questions external data can help answer:

-- Based on your organization’s strategic plan, which service lines are poised for growth and why?
+- Based on your organization’s strategic plan, which service lines are poised for growth & why?